Erd\H{o}s-Rado Classes: Preliminaries

 We will also use the types of elements.
-Most of the classes we consider will not be elementary (either in axiomatization of $\cK$ or ordering $\prec_\cK$), so syntactic types give way to semantic notions.
-Specifically, we use the notion of Galois types (also called orbital types) used in the study of Abstract Elementary Classes (and originated in \cite{sh300}).
+Most of the classes we consider will not be elementary (either in axiomatization of $\cK$ or ordering $\leq_\cK$), so syntactic types give way to semantic notions.
+Specifically, we use the notion of Galois types (also called semantic or orbital types) used in the study of Abstract Elementary Classes (and originated in \cite{sh300}).
 However, in most cases, this will be the same as quantifier-free types.
 Note that we typically drop any adjective and use `type' or sometimes `$\cK$-type' to refer to the following semantic definition, although we will decorate the symbol with the ambient class.
+Although we use the `index class' notation $\cK$ throughout Definition \ref{stone-def}, we will use these ideas for both index classes and target classes.

 \begin{defin} Let $\cK$ be an abstract class. \begin{enumerate} \item Given $I_1, I_2 \in \cK$ and $\ba_1 \in I_1$, $\ba_2 \in I_2$, we say that $\ba_1$ and $\ba_2$ \emph{have the same $\cK$-type} iff there are $J_1, \dots, J_n; I^*_1, \dots, I^*_{n+1} \in \cK$, $\bb_\ell \in I^*_\ell$, and $\cK$-embeddings $f_\ell:I^*_{\ell+1}\to J_\ell$ such that \begin{enumerate} \item $I^*_1=I_1$, $I^*_{n+1}=I_2$, $\ba_1 = \bb_1$, and $\ba_2=\bb_{n+1}$; \item $I^*_\ell \leq_\cK J_\ell$; and \item $\bb_\ell = f_\ell(\bb_{\ell+1})$. \end{enumerate}